Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Vision-Language Pre-training Model Safety

 \textbf{Universal Perturbations} are less effective than sample-wise perturbations but more transferable. \textbf{C-PGC}~\cite{fang2024one} was the first to investigate universal adversarial perturbations (UAPs) for VLP models.
 It employs contrastive learning and cross-modal information to disrupt the alignment of image-text embeddings, achieving stronger attacks in both white-box and black-box scenarios. \textbf{ETU}~\cite{zhang2024universal} builds on this by generating UAPs that transfer across multiple VLP models and tasks.
 ETU enhances UAP transferability and effectiveness through improved global and local optimization techniques.
-It also introduces a data augmentation strategy \textbf{ScMix} that combines self-mix and cross-mix operations to increase data diversity while preserving semantic integrity, further boosting the robustness and applicability of UAPs.
+It also introduces a data augmentation strategy \textbf{ScMix} that combines self-mix and cross-mix operations to increase data diversity while preserving semantic integrity, further boosting the robustness and applicability of UAPs. \textbf{X-Transfer} \cite{huang2025xtransfer} proposes an efficient scaling strategy that enables the ensembling of a large collection of CLIP encoders as surrogate models.
+This approach demonstrates super adversarial transferability, achieving simultaneous transfer across data distributions, domains, model architectures, downstream tasks, and even to large VLMs.